grantmcconnaughey/django-field-history/README.rst

     :target: https://coveralls.io/github/grantmcconnaughey/django-field-history?branch=master

 A Django app to track changes to a model field.
+For Python 2.7/3.3+ and Django 1.8+.

 Documentation
 -------------